-Change History /
+Change History

 Version Date Details of changes

 V2 03/04/2020 Amendments to existing policy

 V3 18/09/2020 Amendments to existing policy

+V4 18/04/2023 Amendments to existing policy

+V5 20/03/2024 Amendments to existing policy

 Swim Wales has a duty of reasonable care for all learners attending their Swim England Qualification courses and Swim Wales masterclasses.
 A learner who has not yet reached their 18th birthday is classed as a child under the Children Act 1989.
 A child who is 16 or over living independently or in further education does not change his/her right of entitlement to services or protection under the Child Act 1989.